bfeldpw/battlesub/README.md

 ### Change Log

+**2022-09-12: Colorful densities**\
+The density implementation was changed from 1 to 3 channels (RGB32 float textures) to enable color selection for densities.
+The configuration was partly (proof of concept) exported to Lua following a more flexible binding structure.

+**2022-09-06: Long live the particles, show the beauty**\
-**2022-09-06: Reconfigure physical particles and their lifetime.
-New screenshots and explanations**\
+Physical particles and their lifetime have been reconfigured.
+New screenshots and explanations were added.

+**2022-05-13: Lua love:**\
-2022-05-13: Add lua to enable configuration via scripts
+Lua has been added to enable configuration via scripts

 ## Installation and Dependencies